stashed/docs/docs/guides/latest/workloads/deployment.md

 Every 1.0s: kubectl get backupsession -n demo     suaas-appscode: Mon Jun 24 10:23:08 2019

-NAME                           BACKUPCONFIGURATION   PHASE       AGE deployment-backup-1561350065   deployment-backup     Running     30s deployment-backup-1561350125   deployment-backup     Succeeded   63s
+NAME                           BACKUPCONFIGURATION   PHASE       AGE deployment-backup-1561350125   deployment-backup     Running     30s deployment-backup-1561350125   deployment-backup     Succeeded   63s
 ```

-We can see above that the backup session has succeeded.
+We can see from the above output that the backup session has succeeded.
 Now, we will verify that the backed up data has been stored in the backend.

 **Verify Backup:**